iMED: Temporary health insurance for international students

 After registering for your first course at UBC, David Cummings Insurance Services (DCIS) will automatically email your iMED card with the default coverage dates set for your program to the email address you provided to UBC.

-Check your inbox and junk-mail folders.
-During your coverage dates, print your iMED card and keep it with you in case you need medical attention, along with your student ID and a copy of your study permit.
+Check your inbox and junk-mail folders if you cannot find the email containing your coverage card.
+During your coverage dates, print your iMED card and keep it with you in case you need medical attention, along with your student ID and a copy of your study permit (if you have one).

-If you don’t receive your iMED card, please email DCIS at imed@david-cummings.com.
+If you don’t receive your iMED card by the start of the coverage period that corresponds with the first term where you will be registered in on-campus courses at UBC, please email DCIS at imed@david-cummings.com.
 In your email, write “Missing iMED card” as the subject line, and in the message you must include your name, student number, and date of arrival in BC.

 If your iMED card has incorrect information, please email DCIS at imed@david-cummings.com.
 In your email write “Incorrect iMED card” as the subject line, and in the message you must include your name, student number, and date of arrival in BC.